Kayla Corthwaite

 From January 2015 – July 2019, she was the Hub Manager of the Northeastern Ontario Hub for the YouthREX project: http://youthrex.com/

-She is currently a doctoral student in the Human Studies program at Laurentian University, and is testing our arts-based mindfulness program with teenage moms.
-Her research is in collaboration with the Baby’s Breath program at Better Beginnings Better Futures.
+She was a doctoral student in the Human Studies program at Laurentian University, and studied HAP with young mothers.
+Her research was in collaboration with the Baby’s Breath program at Better Beginnings Better Futures.

 Danielle Labranche